harness/developer-hub/docs/platform/9_Approvals/custom-approvals.md

 * [Learn Harness' Key Concepts](../../getting-started/learn-harness-key-concepts.md)
 * [Add a Stage](../8_Pipelines/add-a-stage.md)

-### Requirements and Limitations
+## Requirements and limitations

-* A Custom Approval stage can be added to any Pipeline created in any module, such as in Continuous Delivery (CD), Continuous Integration (CI), or Feature Flags.
+* A Custom Approval stage can be added to any pipeline created in any module, such as in Continuous Delivery (CD), Continuous Integration (CI), or Feature Flags.
 * A Custom Approval step can be added to a Custom Approval stage, CD Build stage, or Feature Flags stage.
-* A Custom Approval step is not available in the the CI stage currently.
+* A Custom Approval step is not available in the CI stage currently.
-* The Custom Approval step must have at least one Approval criteria.
+* A Custom Approval step must have at least one Approval criteria.
 Rejection criteria is optional.

-### Review: Custom Approval Stages and Steps
+## Review: Custom Approval stages and steps

 When you add a Custom Approval stage, a Custom Approval step is added to the stage automatically.
 You can also add a Custom Approval step to a Continuous Delivery (CD) Deploy or Feature Flags stage.